Obtaining an 1-20 or DS-2019

 - A SEVIS I-20 Form (F-1) or a SEVIS DS-2019 Form (J-1) issued by Valparaiso University – Read carefully through the information on the form.
 Provide both pages of the form and check to see that it has been signed by you and the appropriate school official in the correct places.

 - Proof of Adequate Financial Support – Bank documents showing you or your sponsor has the financial ability to cover your educational and living expenses during the period of your studies.
-For correct amounts, see the Certificate of Finances (PDF).
+Refer to your I-20 for estimates of the cost for 9 months (1 academic year) at Valpo.

-- Visa Application Forms – Here is a list of forms that F-1 visa applicants may need to fill out.
-For more details on which ones are needed to apply in your country, check with the embassy/consulate where you will apply.
+- Visa Application Procedure – Here is a page with application information for those seeking an F-1/J-1 visa.
+For more details on specific application rules which apply in your country, check with the embassy/consulate where you will apply.
 Here is a list of U.S. Embassies and Consulates.

 - Passport – Valid for at least six months after your intended date of entry into the United States.